evertiro/Comment-Controller/readme.md

 # Comment Controller #

-Comment Controller allows users to disable display of comments for their account.
-Future versions will allow site operators to selectively disable comments per-user, per-post-type or per-role as well.
+Comment Controller allows users to disable display of comments for their account, and allows site admins to selectively disable comments per-post-type or per-role.

 ## Installation ##